Tertiary Scholarship and Loans Service: History

 TSLS was established in 2014 and has assisted more than 50,000 Fijian students.
 Prime Minister Frank Bainimarama declared that the government will continue to play an important role in the education of students.
 As of March 2022, more than 12,000 students are currently on TSLS.
 TSLS has revealed that more than $500 million is owed by students and only $23 million has been paid back.

 Schemes

-TSLS provides two schemes; Scholarship and Loan.
+TSLS provides three schemes: Scholarships, Study Loan and Grants.
 Under the Scholarship scheme, TSLS provides local and overseas scholarships as well as for students with special needs.
-The Loan scheme are funded in the form of loans that are not normal debts.
+The Loan scheme is funded in the form of loans that are not normal debts.
 Since its establishment, the Government has paid out $1.2 billion for the schemes.

 Scholarship

 Also known as NTS (National Toppers Scholarship), these are fully funded scholarships for the top ranked students who have completed Year 13 (Thirteenth grade).
-To qualify, students should score more than 300/400 in the Fiji Year 13 Examination, however cut off marks vary in different prioritized areas.
-As of 2022, the total number of scholarships funded by the government is 480.
+To qualify, students should score 320/400 in the Fiji Year 13 Examination, however cut off marks vary in different prioritized areas.
+As of 2024, the total number of scholarships funded by the government is 480.